Observation of Shapiro steps in an ultracold atomic Josephson junction

-The Josephson effect is one of the most fundamental phenomena in quantum science and technology: originally discovered for superconductors, the effect features a dissipation-less electrical current through a tunnel barrier by virtue of the phase difference of the traversing Cooper pairs' wave function.
+The Josephson effect is one of the most fundamental phenomena in quantum science and technology, featuring a dissipation-less electrical current through a tunnel barrier between two superconductors by virtue of the phase difference of the traversing Cooper pairs' wave function.
 Above a critical value of the current, a finite voltage occurs across the junction as a result of the formation of superconducting quasi-particles \cite{JOSEPHSON1962251}.
-The Josephson effect and Josephson junctions have played a prominent role for understanding the notion of macroscopic quantum coherence, which led to important technological applications such as SQUIDs \cite{tinkham2004introduction,10.1063/1.2354545, RevModPhys.71.631,Barone,leggett1987macroscopic} and are the core units of superconducting qubits \cite{Clarke2008,PhysRevA.76.042319,Johnson2011,Arute2019}.
+The Josephson effect and Josephson junctions have played a prominent role in understanding the notion of macroscopic quantum coherence, which led to important technological applications such as superconducting quantum interference devices (SQUIDs) \cite{tinkham2004introduction,10.1063/1.2354545, RevModPhys.71.631,Barone,leggett1987macroscopic} they are also the core ingredients of superconducting qubits \cite{Clarke2008,PhysRevA.76.042319,Johnson2011,Arute2019}.
 If an additional microwave field is applied across the Josephson junction, a staircase current-voltage characteristic emerges, referred to as Shapiro steps \cite{ShapiroOriginal}.
 The origin of this effect is photon-assisted tunneling of Cooper pairs through the junction \cite{Barone}.
-Since the height of the steps depends only on the frequency of the microwave radiation, Planck's constant, and the electric charge, Shapiro steps are nowadays used as the voltage standard - see e.g. \cite{popel1992josephson}.
+Because the height of the steps depends only on the frequency of the microwave radiation, Planck's constant, and the electric charge, Shapiro steps are nowadays used as the voltage standard - see e.g. \cite{popel1992josephson}.
 Shapiro steps in superfluid $^3$He have been investigated in Ref.\,\cite{Shapiro_superfluid}.